 Conformity Chain: General conformity with the RSS and consistent with PPG / PPSs.

-Linked to saved policies within the Congleton (GR19), Crewe and Nantwich (BE5) and Macclesfield Local Plans (IMP1).
+Linked to saved policies within the Congleton (GR19), Crewe and

+Nantwich (BE5) and Macclesfield Local Plans (IMP1).

-Produced by: Expected to be produced by Cheshire East LDF Section
+Expected to be produced by Cheshire East LDF Section Produced by:

-Resources: Expected to be provided by Cheshire East LDF Section.
+Expected to be provided by Cheshire East LDF Section.
+Resources:

-Management Arrangements: LDF Section Manager is expected to be responsible for the management of this document.
-It is expected that Cabinet will approve the draft SPD for consultation and that Council will adopt the SPD based on recommendations from the Cabinet.
+Management LDF Section Manager is expected to be responsible for the Arrangements: management of this document.
+It is expected that Cabinet will

-- Community Community involvement will be encouraged throughout the process, with formal consultation at the draft consultation stage. - Sustainability Consultation for the Sustainability Appraisal will take place Appraisal: simultaneously with the production of the document.
+Community Community involvement will be encouraged throughout the process.

+Involvement: with formal consultation at the draft consultation stage.

+Sustainability Consultation for the Sustainability Appraisal will take place simultaneously with the production of the document.
+Appraisal:

-Monitoring & Review: The Annual Monitoring Report (AMR) will assess the extent to which this guidance is being implemented successfully.
-The document will be reviewed as and when required as highlighted by the AMR.
+Monitoring & The Annual Monitoring Report (AMR) will assess the extent to which Review: